Local False Discovery Rate Based Methods for Multiple Testing of One-Way Classified Hypotheses: Concluding Remarks

 \section{Concluding Remarks}

 The primary focus of this article has been to continue the line of research in \cite {Liu:Sarkar:Zhao:2016} to answer Q1 and Q2 for one-way classified hypotheses.
 It can provide the ground work for our broader goal of answering these questions in the setting of two-way classified hypotheses.
 Two-way classified setting is seen to occur in many applications.
 For instance, in time-course microarray experiment (see, e.g., \cite{Storey:etal:2005, Yuan:Kendziorski:2006, Sun:Wei:2011}), the hypotheses of interest can be laid out in a two-way classified form with `gene' and `time-point' representing the two categories of classification.
 In multi-phenotype GWAS (\cite{Peterson:etal:2016, Segura:etal:2012}), the families of the hypotheses related to different phenotypes form one level of grouping, while the other level of grouping is formed by the families of hypotheses corresponding to different SNPs.
 Two-way classified structure of hypotheses occurs also in brain imaging studies (\cite{Liu:etal:2009, Stein:etal:2010, Lin:Calhoun:Wang:2014, Barber:Ramdas:2015}).
-Now that we know the theoretical framework successfully capturing the underlying group effect and yielding powerful approaches to multiple testing in one-way classified setting, we can proceed to extend it to produce newer and powerful Lfdr based approaches answering Q1 and Q2 in two-way classified setting.
-We intend to do that in our future communications.
+Now that we know the theoretical framework that can successfully capture the underlying group effect and yield powerful approaches to multiple testing in one-way classified setting, proceeding further towards extending it to produce newer and powerful Lfdr based approaches answering Q1 and Q2 in two-way classified setting would be a worthwhile goal.
+Some initial progress towards this goal has been made in \cite{Nandi:Sarkar:2018, sarkar2021development}.
+We intend to expand upon it in our future research.

 We strongly recommend using the One-Way GATE 1 we have proposed in this article for answering Q1, motivated by its desirable theoretical properties (as stated in Theorems 1 and 2) and strong numerical findings in comparison with its natural competitors (discussed in Sections 4.2 and 4.4).
-For answering Q2, the proposed One-Way GATE 2 is clearly a better alternative to the BB method when only a few of the selected groups are likely to be significant, which happens in many applications.
+For answering Q2, the proposed One-Way GATE 2 is a better alternative to the BB method when only a few of the selected groups are likely to be important, which happens in many applications.